Tuttotorna/OMNIA/docs/REPRODUCIBLE_RUNS.md

 rebuild of all current frozen result artifacts

+rebuild-and-analysis of the current frozen result surface

 This is the current minimal reproducibility surface.

 ---

-11. What is not yet part of reproducible runs
+12. What is not yet part of reproducible runs

 The following are not yet part of the current reproducible run layer: